taroken6/conveyor/docs/schema.rst

 Schema Overview
 ---------------

+*All schema information is determined by the back end unless otherwise noted

 The schema utilized by the framework will be different than the existing schema and will look like::

   {